kellsaro/docs/docs/collection.md

 A collection is a way to organize a group of elements of an integration that you want save in your tenant, and later, export, import or share it to another account or tenant.

-Also, is a way to gorup elements to share them in a same operation.
+Also, is a way to group elements to share them in a same operation.

 To go the Collection Section, go to Integration Menu/ Collections.